Error Analysis of Triangular Optimal Transport Maps for Filtering: Numerical experiments

 \section{Numerical experiments}

 In this section, we perform several experiments and benchmarks to compare the performance of the OTF algorithm alongside other filtering algorithms like EnKF~\cite{evensen2006} and SIR~\cite{doucet09}.
 The Python code for reproducing the numerical results is available online\footnote{\url{https://github.com/Mohd9485/OTF_SIAM}}.
-We begin with a brief chronological account of how the main OTF approach has developed over the past few years.
+We begin with a brief summarize the OTF approach.

 The optimization problem \eqref{eq:phi-dagger-def} involves the convex conjugate $\phi^*$, which is numerically challenging to approximate for a general class of functions.
 This issue is resolved using the identity $\phi(y,v) = \max_{\varphi \in \textit{CVX}_\mathcal{U}}v^\top \nabla_u \varphi(y,v) - \phi^*(y,\nabla_u \varphi(y,v) )$, derived from Fenchel-Young inequality \cite{Fenchel1949OnCC}, and representing the convex conjugate $\phi^*$ with a function $\psi \in \textit{CVX}_\mathcal{U}$, leading to a min-max problem of the form